 Suction and discharge piping should be of ample size, be installed in direct runs, and have a minimum of bends.
-Eccentric reducers shall be flat on top (FOT).
+Eccentric reducer shall be flat on top (FOT).

-It is desirable to have at least seven (7) diameters of straight pipe between the first elbow and the pump suction.
-Elbows in the piping to the pump suction nozzle should be of the long radius type.
+It is desirable to have at least seven (7) diameter of straight pipe between the first elbow and the pump suction.
+Elbow in the piping to the pump's suction nozzle should be of the long radius type.